qubic/docs.qubic.org/docs/learn/qx.md

 # Qx: Qubic's Decentralized Exchange

 Qx is the first decentralised exchange within the Qubic ecosystem.
 Its development was initiated after selling 676 shares to the community in epoch 65.
-Shareholders of Qx will earn passive income generated from trading fees.
+Shareholders of Qx earn passive income generated from trading fees.

 :::note

-Qx is currently in development and more information will be provided once it's ready to be launched.
-Stay tuned to our updates for more information about Qx and the future trading of QUs.
+Qx has launched and is functioning, but it is still in development.
+Further updates and information will be provided as it progresses towards full functionality.

 :::

 ## Qx in a Nutshell
-Qx (what shareholders will "own") is a [smart contract](/learn/smart-contracts), which will be used to trade anything on the Qubic network (likening this to a commodity exchange as well as a crypto dex):
+Qx (what shareholders "own") is a [smart contract](/learn/smart-contracts), which will be used to trade anything on the Qubic network (likening this to a commodity exchange as well as a crypto dex):
 - QU
 - QU/BTC
 - shares